MindscapeHQ/raygun4android/README.md

 The following methods are available for sending manually; pick one depending on how much extra data you'd like to send:

-* RaygunClient.Send(Throwable throwable)
+* RaygunClient.send(Throwable throwable)

-* RaygunClient.Send(Throwable throwable, List tags)
+* RaygunClient.send(Throwable throwable, List tags)

-* RaygunClient.Send(Throwable throwable, List tags, Map userCustomData)
+* RaygunClient.send(Throwable throwable, List tags, Map userCustomData)

 These build a RaygunMessage for you then send it.
 If you'd like to build a message manually you can use:

-* RaygunClient.Post(RaygunMessage raygunMessage)
+* RaygunClient.post(RaygunMessage raygunMessage)

 	Note that this will require certain fields to be present - documentation is available at http://raygun.io/raygun-providers/rest-json-api

 The following misc methods are available:

-* RaygunClient.SetUser(RaygunUserInfo userInfo)
+* RaygunClient.setUser(RaygunUserInfo userInfo)

 	An object containing data about the currently logged in user - see above for details.
 Ensure you call this again if the user context changes.

-* RaygunClient.SetVersion(String version)
+* RaygunClient.setVersion(String version)

 	Stores the version of your application manually.
 Normally, this is automatically read from AndroidManifest (the versionName attribute on <manifest>) and is provided as a convenience.

-* RaygunClient.SetTags(List tags)
+* RaygunClient.setTags(List tags)

   Sets a list of tags which will be sent along with every exception.
 This will be merged with any other tags passed as the second param of Send().

-* RaygunClient.SetUserCustomData(Map userCustomData)
+* RaygunClient.setUserCustomData(Map userCustomData)

   Sets a key-value Map which, like the tags above, will be sent along with every exception.
-This will be merged with any other tags passed as the third param of Send().
+This will be merged with any other tags passed as the third param of send().

-* RaygunClient.SetOnBeforeSend(RaygunOnBeforeSend onBeforeSendImplementation)
+* RaygunClient.setOnBeforeSend(RaygunOnBeforeSend onBeforeSendImplementation)

-  Provides an instance of a class which has an OnBeforeSend method that can be used to inspect, mutate or cancel the send to the Raygun API immediately before it happens.
+  Provides an instance of a class which has an onBeforeSend method that can be used to inspect, mutate or cancel the send to the Raygun API immediately before it happens.
 Can be used to filter arbitrary data.

 * RaygunMessageDetails.setGroupingKey(String groupingKey)